 Director Ron Howard is probably most well known as Richie Cunningham in tvs Happy Days (1974-84).
 Nowadays Ron Howard has become a successful director, having made films like Far and Away (1992), The Paper (1994) and the Oscar-winning A Beautiful Mind (2001) and Frost/Nixon (2008), as well as genre entries like Splash!
-(1984), Cocoon (1985), Willow (1988), How the Grinch Stole Christmas (2000), The Missing (2003), The Da Vinci Code (2006), Angels & Demons (2009) and Inferno (2016).
+(1984), Cocoon (1985), Willow (1988), How the Grinch Stole Christmas (2000), The Missing (2003), The Da Vinci Code (2006), Angels & Demons (2009), Inferno (2016) and Solo: A Star Wars Story (2018).
 One gets the impression Ron Howard is very much the same person as Richie Cunningham in real life, a simple and uncomplicated middle-class American boy who likes Mom and apple pie.
 All of Howards films have a honest cleanshaven simplicity to them and seem filled with the greatest reverence and respect for traditional values.
 In in all of this do consider if a film about say a US military operation were conducted with such flag-waving and heroic reverence as Apollo 13 is, would it not be considered one of the most shameless pieces of patriotic propagandism?

 Apollo 13 is not a bad film by any measure indeed, it is probably best film in Ron Howards otherwise rather stodgy and prosaic oeuvre.
 Howard is very effective at bringing out the simple human strengths of the characters.
 The drama once it gets up into orbit is gripping.
 The effects visualisation of the capsule in orbit creates a genuine feeling for the vastness and emptiness of space, unlike most spaceborne science-fiction films.
 All give capable performances, although these are somewhat mitigated by the relative blankness of the characters.
 Tom Hankss Academy nomination, considering the lack of challenge his fairly nondescript role requires, was most certainly overrated and unnecessary.
 The one who triumphs the best is the always reliable Ed Harris.